Skip to main content

 • Standard recording (2-lead): Left thumb on the bottom electrode.
 Right index finger and thumb on the top two electrodes.

-• Fuller picture (6-lead): Same hand positions, but rest the back of the device lightly on your left knee.
+• Fuller picture (single-lead): Same hand positions, but rest the back of the device lightly on your .

 • Hold still.
 Breathe gently.
 Stay for 30 seconds.
 The app saves and analyses your recording automatically.